 Children’s rooms are license for over the top creativity!

 I always encourage my parents to choose a theme that has some longevity.
 That way the little kid in the room still likes the theme from the baby nursery and you know that it was money well spent.
 Most folks don’t want to redesign their child’s room every two to three years.
+Here are a few tips on planning a nursery.

 I recently received a note from a mom whose son’s nursery I painted 9 years ago.
 Her son does not want it to change.
 He still loves it!
 The theme in his room is baby animals.